scampcoder/photographysite/README.md

  - More on using transition/transform style attributes to make engaging buttons

  - How to use the scrollTop method in conjunction with variable assingment and the console to figure out the appropriate value of pixels to start animations at

+ - More on using linear-gradient, although more exploration is needed

+ - Create more interesting forms using CSS to create hidden form labels until user types